Life With Braces

 You may need to make a few adjustments after you begin wearing braces.
 Dr. Sherif Elhady will provide you with a guideline to help you make these changes after you begin treatment.
-If you have any questions about life with braces or if you want to set up an appointment with our orthodontists in Burke and Fairfax, Virginia, call Trü Orthodontics at 703-440-0100.
+If you have any questions about life with braces or if you want to set up an appointment with our orthodontists in Burke, Fairfax, Gainesville and Herndon, Virginia, call Trü Orthodontics at 703-440-0100.

 Eating With Braces

 Getting braces does not mean you have to completely change your lifestyle.
 While wearing braces, you can eat almost anything, but it is important to avoid eating foods that can damage your braces.

 - Ice — Eating ice can damage both your teeth and your braces.

 - Snack Chips — Chips like Doritos, Cheetos and tortilla chips can cause damage to your braces.